MW-GAN: Multi-Warping GAN for Caricature Generation with Multi-Style Geometric Exaggeration: Experiments

-\textbf{Study on different identity loss. } Figure~\ref{ablation} shows the caricatures generated using MW-GAN and its three variants with different identity loss.
-From an overall view, it is obvious that caricatures generated by MW-GAN has much better visual quality than its other variants.
-At a closer look, the caricatures generated without loss on landmarks or on images (\textit{w/o} $(L_{id\_l}\&L_{id\_x})$) tend to be unrecognizable.
-The caricatures generated using the variant omitting the loss on images (\textit{w/o} $L_{id\_x}$) suffer from bad visual quality, as it lacks adversarial supervision from image view.
-As for the variant omitting the loss on landmarks (\textit{w/o} $L_id\_l$), the generated caricatures have better visual quality, but their exaggerations are not in the direction to emphasize the subjects' characteristics.
+\textbf{Study on different losses. } Figure~\ref{ablation} shows the caricatures generated using MW-GAN and its three variants with different identity losses.
+From an overall view, it is obvious that caricatures generated by MW-GAN have much better visual quality than its other variants.
+At a closer look, the caricatures generated using the variant omitting the loss on images (\textit{w/o} $L_{id\_x}$) suffer from bad visual quality, as it lacks adversarial supervision from the image view.
+As for the variant omitting the loss on landmarks (\textit{w/o} $L_{id\_l}$), the generated caricatures have better visual quality, but their exaggerations are not in the direction to emphasize the subjects' characteristics.
+As for the variant omitting the GAN loss on generated landmarks (\textit{w/o} $L_{gan\_l}$), the exaggeration direction may break the facial components, since it lacks the supervision from adversarial learning, which helps with learning reasonable facial landmarks.
 By contrast, MW-GAN with both $L_{id\_x}$ and $L_{id\_l}$ can exaggerate facial shapes to enlarge the characteristics of the subjects, and meanwhile can render the caricatures with appealing texture styles.

+\hou{Additionally, as shown from the quantitative results in Table~\ref{ablation_table}, our GAN loss on generated facial landmarks, identity recognition loss in both landmark space and image space can greatly improve the quality of the generated caricatures (with lower FID scores).
+Besides, these losses also contribute to the identity preservation (with higher rank-1 accuracy).
+These observations are consistent with the qualitative analysis above.}

 \textbf{Comparison with the single way baseline.} Figure~\ref{ablation_dual} shows the comparison of caricatures generated using our MW-GAN and using the baseline method described in Section~\ref{baseline_method}.
 For each input we randomly sample one style code and two landmark codes and generate two caricatures.
 From the results, we can see that with different landmark transformation codes, MW-GAN can generate caricatures with different exaggeration styles, while the single-way baseline method generates caricatures with almost the same exaggeration for each input.
 Moreover, it is also obvious that the exaggerations from the single-way method are sometimes out of control with unrealistic distortions, while our MW-GAN can generate much more meaningful exaggerations with the added cycle consistency supervision.